-1. Position the outercase on the chassis, ensuring that the four slots in the side flanges align with the hooks on the chassis (Fig. 36).

-2. Insert the two fixing screws into the sides of the chassis (Fig. 37).

-3. Close the door against the retaining magnets (Fig. 37).

-4. Carefully read and complete all sections of the Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
+- 1. Position the outercase on the chassis, ensuring that the four slots in the side flanges align with the hooks on the chassis (Fig. 36). - 2.
+Insert the two fixing screws into the sides of the chassis (Fig. 37). - 3.
+Close the door against the retaining magnets (Fig. 37). - 4.
+Carefully read and complete all sections of the "Benchmark" Installation, Commissioning and Service Record Log Book that are relevant to the appliance and installation.
 The details of the Log Book will be required in the event of any warranty work.
-The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded.

-5. Instruct the user in the operation of the boiler controls.
-Hand over the Users Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing.

-5. Advise the user that a plume of vapour from the flue terminal is normal, and that there is no need for concern.
+The Log Book must be handed to the user for safe keeping and each subsequent regular service visit recorded. - 5.
+The "Important Ventilation Information" label can be removed unless the appliance is installed in an unventilated compartment. - 6.
+Instruct the user in the operation of the boiler controls.
+Hand over the Users Operating, Installation and Servicing Instructions and the Log Book, giving advice on the necessity of regular servicing. - 7.
+Advise the user that they may observe a plume of vapour from the flue terminal, and that it is part of the normal operation of the boiler.

 IMPORTANT: This boiler is fitted with an aluminium alloy heat exchanger.
 It is important that the system is thoroughly flushed in accordance with BS 7593 and that one of the following inhibitors is used:

-BETZ DEARBORN SENTINEL X100
+BETZ DEARBORN SENTINEL X100 FERNOX COPAL

-FERNOX COPAL

 Refer to inhibitor manufacturer's instructions for correct use.
 Failure to comply with this requirement will invalidate the appliance warranty.

 It is also important to check the inhibitor concentration after installation, system modification and at every service.